Environmental policy of the United States: Environmentalist lawsuits blocking clean air projects

 An editorial in The Washington Post on April 6, 2024, discusses the challenges faced by clean energy projects as caused by lawsuits filed in federal court by environmental activists.
 One example is the Cardinal-Hickory Creek high-voltage transmission line between Iowa and Wisconsin.
 It would connect over 160 renewable energy facilities producing 25 gigawatts of green power.
 It is facing a temporary halt due to a lawsuit by environmental groups condemning its impact on the Upper Mississippi River National Wildlife and Fish Refuge.
 The editorial argues this is just one example of the conflicts between environmental protection and the need for new infrastructure to support the clean energy transition.
 Solar, wind, and carbon capture projects often face opposition from conservation groups.

 The permitting process, established by laws like the National Environmental Policy Act (NEPA), generally leans against developers and allows virtually anyone to challenge projects in court on environmental grounds.
 This leads to lengthy delays and increased costs for clean energy projects.
 Researchers found that nearly two-thirds of solar energy projects, 31% of transmission lines, and 38% of wind energy projects that completed federal environmental impact studies between 2010-2018 were litigated.
-The editorial says that many environmental concerns are valid, but the permitting process does not reasonably weigh the costs and benefits of building essential clean energy infrastructure.
+The Washington Post editorial says that many environmental concerns are valid, but the permitting process does not reasonably weigh the costs and benefits of building essential clean energy infrastructure.
 It needs to be streamlined to accelerate the clean power expansion required to meet emissions reduction goals.
 The editorial concludes that Congress should reform the permitting process and preempt state and local rules that make it harder to build high-priority clean energy projects.